Appointments

 If you need help with your appointment

-• if there’s a specific doctor, nurse or other health professional you would prefer to respond
+• if you have a preferred doctor, nurse, or health professional

-• if you need an interpreter
+• if you require an interpreter

 • if you have any other access or communication needs